 Southback vs. Silver Basin

 Southback sits within Silver Basin but does not take up the entire basin.
 It is still okay to skin up into the section of Silver Basin that is not within our ski area boundary.
 Before getting to the “airstrip”–the long flat section at the base of Southback–turn left as you travel uphill (marked above with the red star), and skin along the climber’s left flank of the airstrip, heading towards the base of Chicken Head and Triple F. Joe’s Badass Shoulder and the climber’s left flank of Threeway are outside of our ski area boundary.
 It’s still okay to tour into these areas.
 For more information see this map.

 How You Can Help

-Help us spread the word by discussing the new Uphill Travel Policy with your friends and in your socials.
+Help us spread the word by discussing the new Uphill Travel Policy with your friends.
 Check in with patrol any time you’re touring within our ski area boundary.
-Understand that the true backcountry near Crystal offers a much better experience than skinning into Southback.
-For more information, check the Crystal Mountain Uphill Policy.
+For more information, review our Crystal Mountain Boundary Policy.

 Crystal Mountain accepts no liability or responsibility for accidents that occur or as a result of uphill travel.
 RCW 4.24.210